-\Consideration Of Resolution 2019-41: "A Resolution To Annex Several Properties Located East And West Of Lewisburg Pike And North And South Of The Intersection At Stream Valley Boulevard, Consisting Of 318.49 Acres In The Southbrooke PUD Subdivision, And Adjoining The City Limits Within The Southern Part Of The Franklin Urban Growth Boundary (UGB)."
-Establishing a Public Hearing Date of 8/13/19 (06-27-19 FMPC 9-0; WS 07-09-19) FIRST of THREE READINGS
+26. PUBLIC HEARING: Consideration Of Resolution 2019-41: "A Resolution To Annex Several Properties Located East And West Of Lewisburg Pike And North And South Of The Intersection At Stream Valley Boulevard, Consisting Of 318.49 Acres In The Southbrooke PUD Subdivision, And Adjoining The City Limits Within The Southern Part Of The Franklin Urban Growth Boundary (UGB)."
+(06-27-19 FMPC 9-0; WS 07-09-19, 1st BOMA Reading 8-0) SECOND of THREE READINGS